sogame/danger-plugin-toolbox/docs/validations.md

 ## Validations

 Most of the validations add a warning message in the Danger comment when the check fails.
 The message type (failure, warning, info) can be configured when using each validation.
+Some validations can be configured to add the comments inline in the PR (instead of in the general comment that contains all messages).

 ### commonChangelog